fortnite-in-minecraft/plugin/README.md

-# plugin
+# minecraftRoyale
-It's the plugin.
+It's the minecraftRoyale.
 Project files are for IDEA.